WallarooLabs/wally/book/running-wallaroo/autoscale.md

 You can query a running cluster to get a list of workers eligible for shutdown.
 In order to do this, pass `?` as the argument to `--message` as below:

 ```
-external_sender --type shrink --external 127.0.0.1:5050 --message \? \
+cluster_shrinker --external 127.0.0.1:5050 --message \?
-  --stay-alive
 ```

 In this example, we escape `?` in order to avoid bash globbing.
-We also pass the `--stay-alive` flag, since otherwise `external_sender` will exit before it has a chance to receive a reply to the query.